-By a decree from the 9th of March 2016, a new procedure concerning the recovery of unpaid items has emerged through the law of “modernisation of the economy”, also called the Macron law.
+By a decree on March 9th 2016, a new procedure concerning the recovery of unpaid items has emerged through the law of “modernisation of the economy”, also known as the Macron law.
 The ambition of this approach was promising, but it is interesting to go back on it to measure its impact.
 Without controversy of course …

 A simplified recovery procedure for small debts

-This procedure of the Macron law aims at facilitating and accelerating the collection of the small debts, defined as claims of less than 4000 euros.
+This goal of the Macron law aims at facilitating and accelerating the collection of the small debts, defined as claims of less than 4,000 euros (approx. $4,500).

 Recourse to the bailiff.

-It is the bailiff who will notify the debtor the proposition to participate to the procedure, and it is him who will handle the recovery, if a favourable outcome is agreed upon, in order to implement the decisions taken by both parties.
+It is the bailiff who will notify the debtor the proposition to participate to the procedure.
+And it is also him who will handle the recovery.
+If a favourable outcome is agreed upon by both parties, a resolution will be implemented.

 This enforcement is reflected by the fact that the bailiff will issue an enforcement order, by which a wage seizure will be possible for example.